-The mutex data structure type that is used as the parameter to the \mutex\\() functions is not defined in any of the ARM Compiler toolchain header files, but must be defined elsewhere.
+The mutex data structure type that is used as the parameter to the \mutex\\() functions is not defined in any of the Arm Compiler toolchain header files, but must be defined elsewhere.
 Typically, it is defined as part of RTOS code.

-Functions that call \mutex\\() functions create 4 bytes of memory for holding the mutex data structure. \Heap\Initialize() is one such function.
+Functions that call \mutex\\() functions create 4 bytes of memory for AArch32 and 8 bytes of memory for AArch64.
+This memory holds the mutex data structure. \\Heap\Initialize() is one such function.

-For the C library, a mutex is specified as a single 32-bit word of memory that can be placed anywhere.
+For the C library, a mutex is specified as a single pointer-sized word of memory that can be placed anywhere.
 However, if your mutex implementation requires more space than this, or demands that the mutex be in a special memory area, then you must treat the default mutex as a pointer to a real mutex.